mmolarskybeck/InkPad/README.md

 # InkPad

 A modern, browser-based IDE for writing and testing Ink stories.
 InkPad provides a complete development environment for Inkle Studios' Ink scripting language, featuring real-time compilation, interactive story preview, and comprehensive debugging tools.
+MVP is 100% client-side; no backend required.

 ## Features